Frequently Asked Questions

 How are students evaluated?

-In the 1st to 3rd grades, we use colors for assessment.
-In higher grades, we use a grading scale of 1-10, complemented with verbal feedback on what the student can improve in their performance and how.
-This is known as "formative assessment," which aims to support further learning, provide constructive feedback, and help students make progress in their studies.
+In grades one to three, we use a color-based evaluation system.
+In higher grades, we switch to percentage grading.
+This assessment is complemented by written feedback that highlights what the student can improve next time and how.
+This approach is known as formative assessment, which aims to support children’s ongoing learning, provide constructive feedback, and help them make steady progress in their studies.

 How the school communicates with parents?